Terry McLaurin Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Matchup vs. Green Bay

-- In his one matchup against the Packers, McLaurin's 57 receiving yards total is 9.5 less than his over/under for Sunday's game (66.5).
+- McLaurin's 57 receiving yards in his one matchup against the Packers are 9.5 fewer than his over/under for Sunday's game.

-- McLaurin caught a touchdown pass in that game against the Packers.
+- McLaurin caught a touchdown pass in that matchup against the Packers.

 - This week McLaurin will face the NFL's fifth-ranked pass defense (223.5 yards allowed per game).